RedPitaya/Documentation/quickStart/first.rst

 .. _ConnectSTEMlab:

+#####################
 Connect to Red Pitaya
 #####################

 This is the most common and recommended way of connecting and using your Red Pitaya boards.
-Your LAN network needs to have DHCP settings enabled, which is the case with the majority of local networks.
+Your LAN network must have DHCP settings enabled which is true with most local networks.
 With this, a simple *plug and play* approach is enabled.
 Having a Red Pitaya board connected to the local network will enable quick access to all Red Pitaya applications using only your web browser.

-Simply follow this 3 simple steps:
+Follow these three simple steps to start using your Red Pitaya:

 .. tabs::